The Art of the Follow Up

 Following Up When There Isn’t a Job on the Line

 We’ve mostly talked about following up after an interview for a new position, but don’t forget the importance of following up with a business associate you may already work with.
 Any meeting or conversation that enhances your professional life can be worthy of a thank you.
 Letting people know that you appreciate their time and expertise is just as valuable as impressing someone new.
-When your follow-up is more of a thank you than an additional sign of interest it’s an especially great time to share a token of your appreciation.
+When your follow up is more of a thank you than an additional sign of interest it’s an especially great time to share a token of your appreciation.
 And if someone you know set up an interview or made an introduction?
-They definitely deserve a thank you gesture!
+They definitely deserve a thank you gift!

 No matter how you feel most comfortable following up after an interview, it’s important to do.
 By following up you are making it clear to your potential employer that you are determined, dedicated, thoughtful, and professional.
 You aren’t just making it clear that you want a job, you are setting a positive precedent for your business relationship in the future.
 And don’t stress too much about being perfect.
 Best case scenario you solidify yourself as the front-runner for a new job.
 Worst case scenario, you didn’t get it, but you’ve left the impression of a quality person who could be worth bringing back in for a future position.